ADHD Interventions

 1. Intensive Behavioral Treatment

-This type of treatment typically involves combining clinical behavior therapy and contingency management and turn it into an intensive program.
+This type of treatment typically involves combining clinical behavior therapy and contingency management and turning it into an intensive program.
 The goal is to improve socialization skills and self-control.
-This type of treatment is consistent and around the clock interventions that aim to teach children how to socialize with their peers and aims to intervene and correct undesirable behavior while encouraging behavior that is beneficial.
+This type of treatment is consistent and around-the-clock interventions that aim to teach children how to socialize with their peers and to intervene and correct undesirable behavior while encouraging behavior that is beneficial.

 1. Medications and Behavior Intervention